 - Plastic analysis.
 Reference to current EC and BS codes of practice.
 Design of shear connectors.

-Steel Plate Girders
+Behaviour and Design of Steel Plate and Box Girders

 - Design of girders for shear and bending interaction, design of transverse stiffeners.